Emerson Bromo-Seltzer Tower: History

 It was the tallest building in Baltimore from 1911 until 1923.
 The design of the tower along with the original factory building at its base was inspired by the Palazzo Vecchio in Florence, Italy, which was seen by Emerson during a tour of Europe in 1900.
 Systems engineering for the building's original design was completed by Henry Adams.
 The factory was demolished in 1969 and replaced with a firehouse.

 The building features four clock faces adorning the tower's 15th floor on the North, South, East and West sides.
 Installed by the Seth Thomas Clock Company at an original cost of US$3,965, they are made of translucent white glass and feature the letters B-R-O-M-O S-E-L-T-Z-E-R, with the Roman numerals being less prominent.
 The dials, which are illuminated at night with LED lights are 24 ft in diameter, and the minute and hour hands about 12 and 10 ft in length respectively.
 Upon its completion, the Bromo Seltzer Tower had the world's largest four-dial gravity-driven clock.
 The clock was converted to electric power in 1975 and restored to the original weight drive in 2017.
 On each clock face, BROMO runs clockwise from 10:00 to 2:00, while SELTZER runs counterclockwise from 9:00 to 3:00.

 The tower originally had a 51 ft Bromo-Seltzer bottle, glowing blue and rotating.
-Weighing 20 tons (18.1 tonnes), it was lined with 314 illuminated w/ lights and topped with a crown on a clear night it could be seen from 20 miles away.
+Weighing 20 tons (18.1 tonnes), it was lined with 314 illuminated lights and topped with a crown.
+On a clear night it could be seen from 20 miles away.
 The bottle was removed in 1936 because of structural concerns.

 The tower was virtually abandoned in 2002, but in early 2007 the Baltimore Office of Promotion and the Arts and philanthropists Eddie and Sylvia Brown worked to transform the structure into artist studios.
 The Bromo Seltzer Arts Tower is now home to a variety of creative artists, writers, videographers, photographers, poets, and more.
 Throughout the day, artists welcome guests into their studios to view and purchase original art.
-The Baltimore Fire Department's John F. Steadman Fire Station, which opened in 1973 and is situated at the tower's base, houses BCFD Hazmat 1, Airflex 1, Medic1, Medic 23, MAC23, Engine 23, Rescue 1, and formerly Truck 2.
+The Baltimore Fire Department's John F. Steadman Memorial Station, which opened in 1973 and is situated at the tower's base, houses BCFD Hazmat 1, Airflex 1, Medic1, Medic 23, MAC23, Engine 23, Rescue 1, and formerly Truck 2.

 The Bromo Seltzer History Museum opened in 2015 featuring a collection of Bromo Seltzer bottles and Emerson Drug Company marketing ephemera.
 The Maryland Glass Room was added in 2017 to showcase the collection of cobalt blue glass bottles made by The Maryland Glass Corporation owned by Isaac Emerson.

 The Emerson Bromo-Seltzer Tower was placed on the National Register of Historic Places in 1973.
 It is included within the Baltimore National Heritage Area.